-In addition to ALS, the company is also targeting major central nervous system diseases, including traumatic spinal cord injury, ischemic spastic paraplegia, and Huntington's disease.
-The company has also submitted an IND (Investigational New Drug) application to the FDA for a Phase I safety trial in chronic spinal cord injury.
+In addition to ALS, the company is also targeting major central nervous system conditions with its NSI-566 cell therapy platform, including spinal cord injury, ischemic stroke and glioblastoma (brain cancer).
+The company received approval to commence a Phase I safety trial in chronic spinal cord injury in January, 2013.

 Cautionary Statement Regarding Forward Looking Information

 This news release may contain forward-looking statements made pursuant to the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
 Investors are cautioned that such forward-looking statements in this press release regarding potential applications of

 Deanne Eagle - Media Relations, +1-917-837-5866, Susan Roush - Investor Relations, +1-818-222-8330